-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of lymphoma each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Hodgkin lymphoma affects both children and adults.
-It is most common in two age groups: ages 15 to 40 (particularly young adults in their 20s) and after age 55.
+It is most common in 2 age groups: ages 15 to 40 (particularly young adults in their 20s) and after age 55.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2013.
+Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.